-- a.
+a.
 Justification for TSB procurement.
-Agencies may purchase from a TSB without competition for a purchase up to \$10,000. - b.
+Agencies may purchase from a TSB without competition for a purchase up to \$25,000 if the purchase would contribute to the agency complying with the targeted small business procurement goals under Iowa Code sections 73.15 through 73.21.

+b.
 Special procedures for TSB procurements.
 Agencies must confirm that the vendor is certified as a TSB by the economic development authority.
 An agency may contact the TSB directly.